(Series) Top 3 Things to Know Before you Remodel

 Contact the contractor’s references

 After you have talked a little bit with a contractor and they have proven that they have prior experience that is specific to your project, have the proper licensing/insurance, and are also a strong communicator, ask them for 2-3 recent references that you can reach contact to discuss the quality of their previous work.
 It is worth contacting these references, who will usually be people the contractor had a good relationship with, so that you can ask them about their experience with this contractor and if there are any red flags you should look out for.
+Here’s a list from HGTV of questions you can ask a contractor’s references to better understand the contractor’s ability and reliability.
 This way, if one of the references tells you something concerning about the contractor, you can address it with the contractor directly before you commit to them or you can decide not to go with that contractor.

 Choosing these final 3-4 contractors can be challenging, but it will be worth it in the end.
 The easiest way to make sure you properly vet these professionals is to go through their online reviews and to contact them directly to make sure they have the proper experience, licensing, and insurance.
 Make sure to look for signs of someone who is good at communicating, can problem solve, and has previous experience working on a similar project to yours.
 Once you have a list of contractors who meet your criteria, meet with them in-person at the jobsite to go into the details of what you want done and to start discussing their pricing.